Best Wired Security Cameras

 We set up two Nocturnal cameras – one to keep an eye on the front of the house, and another to keep an eye on the backyard.
 Of course, your home might need more, but we found that this camera’s features gave us a clear view of an enormous amount of property, saving us money on extra equipment.
 The Nocturnal series comes with 4K resolution, eight times optic zoom, additional digital zoom, and night vision that can see up to 150 feet in the dark.
 Let’s put it this way: we learned a lot about what happens at night, including a few things we wish we hadn’t, like the fact that a family of possums likes to parade around our lawn at 2:30 a.m. every night.

 We’re a little obsessive, so we set our cameras to record continuously, a nice bonus feature of Lorex cameras.
 Don’t worry, though – we didn’t have to review all that footage.
-Lorex cameras also include motion sensors, so it was easy to go back and look at the specific actions the system tagged.
-Once we’d found those possums, though, we had enough footage to create our own Instagram channel.
+Lorex cameras also include motion sensors, and the system can use motion to tag footage.
+That made it simple to go back and skim through recordings.
+Turns out, we had enough possum clips to create our own Instagram channel.

 Pro Tip: Lorex is about to release its Nocturnal 4 Security Camera Systems, which feature multi-channel NVRs that can handle both 16 and 32 channels.
 If you’re really serious about your security, these systems are among the best in the industry.

-As you might guess, these particular Lorex cameras aren’t cheap.
+We should point out that Lorex’s Nocturnal cameras aren’t cheap.
 After all, you’re not going to get features like these for free.
 Individual cameras start at around $299, and even if you bundle four, you’re still looking at just under $1200.
-Luckily, Lorex runs quite a few sales throughout the year.
-Black Friday is just around the corner, for instance.
-Often, you can get these cameras for much less than their normal prices.
+Lorex runs quite a few sales throughout the year, though, so you can often get these cameras for much less than retail.
+Right now the company is running a clearance sale on older model cameras, and it offers a Deal of the Day every day.

 Get even more information about more Lorex models in our complete review of Lorex cameras.